Hervar77/infinity-doc/mkdocs/api/infinity.directory.md

 Parameters:

 - directory: `string`
-  >the directory to look in
+  >The directory to look in.

 - mask: `string`, optional
-  >a search mask
+  >A search mask.

 - filter: [infinity.directory.filter](#infinity.directory.filter_enum), optional
-  >a filter, allowing to specify the type of elements to search for, according to [infinity.directory.filter](#infinity.directory.filter_enum),
+  >A filter, allowing to specify the type of elements to search for, according to [infinity.directory.filter](#infinity.directory.filter_enum),.

 Return type: [infinity.directory.stringArray](#infinity.directory.stringArray_interface)